 - Eat plenty of protein.

-- Cheat every once and a while (with your food, of course!)
+- Cheat every once and a while (with your food).

 - Get in your ZZZ’s.

-- Emphasize resistance training and minimize cardio (this doesn’t mean completely remove it!).
+- Emphasize resistance training and minimize cardio (no, this doesn’t mean completely skip cardio).

 - Commit to the long term.